owncloud/web/docs/testing.md

 When running a standalone Selenium server, make sure to set the environment variable `SELENIUM_HOST`, `SELENIUM_PORT` and `LOCAL_UPLOAD_DIR` accordingly.

-## run tests
+## Run tests

 ### with ownCloud 10 backend

 - setup the [ownCloud 10 backend]({{< ref "backend-oc10.md" >}})
-- clone and install [testing app](http://github.com/owncloud/testing) into ownCloud
+- clone and install the [testing app](http://github.com/owncloud/testing) into ownCloud
 - [build Phoenix]({{< ref "building.md" >}})
 - [start the Phoenix server]({{< ref "backend-oc10.md#running-phoenix" >}})
 - set `SERVER_HOST` to point at the URL where the Phoenix web pages are served, for example "http://localhost:8300"
 - set `BACKEND_HOST` to point to the URL of the backend, for example "http://localhost/owncloud/"
 - to be able to run federation tests, additional setup is needed:
    1. Install and setup a second ownCloud server-instance that is accessible by a different URL.
 That second server-instance must have its own database and data directory.
-   2. clone and install testing app into the second ownCloud server-instance from http://github.com/owncloud/testing .
+   2. clone and install the testing app into the second ownCloud server-instance from http://github.com/owncloud/testing .
-   3. when running the acceptance tests use `REMOTE_BACKEND_HOST` environment variable to define its address. for e.g. `REMOTE_BACKEND_HOST=http://<ip_address_of_second_ownCloud_server-instance> yarn run acceptance-tests <feature-files-to-test>` .
+   3. when running the acceptance tests use `REMOTE_BACKEND_HOST` environment variable to define its address, for example, `REMOTE_BACKEND_HOST=http://<ip_address_of_second_ownCloud_server-instance> yarn run acceptance-tests <feature-files-to-test>` .
 -set the `SELENIUM_HOST` environment variable to your host that runs selenium, mostly `localhost` -set the `SELENIUM_PORT` environment variable to your selenium port, mostly `4444`